hermangroup/docs/wallets/historiacore/cmd-rpc.rst

 voteraw <masternode-tx-hash> <masternode-tx-index> <governance-hash> <vote-signal> [yes | no | abstain] <time> <vote-sig>
   Compile and relay a governance vote with provided external signature instead of signing vote internally

-Evo
----

-bls "command" ...
-  Set of commands to execute BLS related actions.
-Available commands:

-    generate
-      Create a BLS secret/public key pair protx "command" ...
-  Set of commands to execute ProTx related actions.
-Available commands:

-    register
-      Create and send ProTx to network
-    register_fund
-      Fund, create and send ProTx to network register_prepare
-      Create an unsigned ProTx
-    register_submit
-      Sign and submit a ProTx
-    list
-      List ProTxs
-    info
-      Return information about a ProTx
-    update_service
-      Create and send ProUpServTx to network
-    update_registrar
-      Create and send ProUpRegTx to network
-    revoke
-      Create and send ProUpRevTx to network
-    diff
-      Calculate a diff and a proof between two masternode lists

 Generating
 ----------

 generate nblocks ( maxtries )
-  Mine up to nblocks blocks immediately (before the RPC call returns) generatetoaddress nblocks address (maxtries)
+  Mine up to nblocks blocks immediately (before the RPC call returns)
-  Mine blocks immediately to a specified address (before the RPC call returns)

 Mining
 ------